 Projects per year

 In the Faculty of Humanities and Social Sciences, I have served as Vice-Dean Postgraduate (2018-19) and Associate Dean/Head of the Graduate School (2015-17).
 From 2015-20, I represented the university on the Executive Commitee of the Scottish Graduate School for Arts and Humanities.

 I am a literary critic and cultural historian.
-My principal areas of research interest are neo-Edwardian and Edwardian literature and culture, life writing, and the architectural humanities, from the later nineteenth century until the present.
+My principal areas of research interest are neo-Edwardian and Edwardian literature and culture, life writing, women's writing and the architectural humanities, from the later nineteenth century until the present.

 Within, and between, these areas, I have worked on topics including women's diaries; neo-Victorianism; literary adaptation to film and television; Italian-Glaswegian cultures; Victorian and Edwardian spiritualism; a British Academy-funded conference, Architexture: Textual and Architectural Spaces, with the Department of Architecture, which led to the book Writing the Modern City; an ESRC seminar series, Nostalgia in the 21st Century, with the Department of Marketing, which led to a special journal issue of Consumption, Markets and Culture.